dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 Then we add the side border on line 25 before we start iterating over each item in this row and add the other side on line 34.
 We had to change our `push` to `push_str` because now we add more than a char into the `String`.
-Lastely we add the bottom border in a very similar way we added the top.
+Lastly we add the bottom border in a very similar way we added the top.

-I don't know about you but I don't like magic numbers in my code.
+I don't know about you, but I don't like magic numbers in my code.
 We now have `39 * 2` and multiple instances of hardcoded `39` and `20` throughout our code.
 At some point our future-self is going to ask:
 > What does this number even mean?